Person-Centred Planning Under the Care Act in Physical Disability Services

 Operational example 2: Staff understanding as inspection evidence

 During an inspection, staff in one service were asked how they supported a person’s independence.
-Because plans clearly described enablement methods, staff could explain how they prompted rather than took over tasks.
-This alignment strengthened inspection outcomes more than documentation alone.
+Because plans clearly described enablement methods, staff could explain how they prompted rather than took over tasks, how they checked pain and fatigue before community activity and how they adapted their approach when the person felt less confident.
+This alignment strengthened inspection outcomes more than documentation alone, because inspectors could see that the plan was understood and applied in practice.

 Care Act compliance and safeguarding balance